 - Most patients can resume full activity, including vigorous activities, such as jogging, in as soon as three months

-Watch an animation that shows the range of neck motion after artificial disc replacement.
+Watch an animation that shows the range of neck motion after cervical artificial disc replacement.

-Who is a good candidate for artificial disc replacement surgery?
+Who is a good candidate for cervical disc replacement surgery?

-Good candidates for artificial disc replacement are patients who:
+Good candidates for cervical disc replacement are patients who: